Employment assignments

 Two or more Ukrainian legal entities can obtain work permits for the same foreign national (e.g., if such foreign national occupies the position of managing director (COO) for several Ukrainian legal entities).

 The relevant employment center should make its decision within seven business days from the filing date of the application.
-Its decision should be mailed to the applicant via email, as well as posted on the website of the relevant employment center within two business days.
+Its decision should be mailed to the applicant via electronic means of communication, as well as posted on the website of the relevant employment center within two business days.

 The term for which the work permit is issued depends on the category of foreign national for which the employer obtains the work permit, particularly as follows: